 - Eat a well-balanced diet and be sure to drink plenty of fluids every day.

 - When sitting, get up slowly.
 When lying down, sit first and then stand.
-This will help prevent dizziness.
+This will help prevent lightheadedness.

 Anemia.
 National Cancer Institute website.
 Available at:

-Rizzo JD, Brouwers M, Hurley P, et al. American Society of Clinical Oncology/American Society of Hematology clinical practice guideline update on the use of epoetin and darbepoetin in adult patients with cancer.
+Rizzo JD, Brouwers M, et al. American Society of Clinical Oncology/American Society of Hematology clinical practice guideline update on the use of epoetin and darbepoetin in adult patients with cancer.

 J Clin Oncol.
 2010;28(33):4996-5010.